 - Symptoms are no longer eased with treatment

 These are all signs that the angina is becoming unstable, which increases the risk of a heart attack or other serious heart problem in the near future.

 What does the test result mean?

 A high troponin and even slight elevations may indicate some degree of damage to the heart.
-When a person has significantly elevated troponin levels and, in particular, a rise in the results from a series of tests done over several hours, then it is likely that the person has had a heart attack or some other form of damage to the heart.
-Levels of troponin can become elevated in the blood within 3 or 4 hours after heart injury and may remain elevated for 10 to 14 days.
+When a person has significantly elevated troponin levels and, in particular, a rise and/or fall in the results from a series of tests done over several hours, then it is likely that the person has had a heart attack or some other form of damage to the heart.
+Levels of troponin can become elevated in the blood within 3 to 6 hours after heart injury and may remain elevated for 10 to 14 days.